openboxtricks/openboxtricks.github.io/_posts/2014-12-04-sleek-firefox.md

 </application>
 {% endhighlight %}

-You can use the empty area of the tabbar to move the window.
+You can use the empty area of the tabbar or the alt key to move the window.
 Close with the menu or a keyboard shortcut.
 How often do you close your browser anyway?